FedeHerrera10/atk-builder/README.md

 A brief discussion about the parameters follows:

 - label: If ommited the name for the Module/Node/Attribute will be used as label form Menus and/or form label.
-- actions: These are the registered actions for the node, if ommitted the standard action (admin, add, update, view and delete) will be used, if you need a non standard action, you have to declare all the standard action too if you need them, i.e. if you need a print_orde action besides the standard ones, declare **admin, add, update, view, print_order**
+- actions: These are the registered actions for the node, if ommitted the standard action (admin, add, update, view and delete) will be used, if you need a non standard action, you have to declare all the standard action too if you need them, i.e. if you need a print_order action besides the standard ones, declare **admin, add, update, view, print_order**
-- node_flags: The node flags you want for this node (see vendor/sintattica/atk9/src/Node.class)
+- node_flags: The node flags you want for this node (see vendor/sintattica/atk/src/Node.class)
 - show_in_menu: If this node should be shown in the menu, use false here for details nodes in master details setup.
 - attribute_type: The attribute type for the attribute, if left blank the type will be infered by Atk-Builder.
 - attribute_flags: The flags for the attribute, if left blank Atk-Builder will infer the proper flags based on the attribute name.